-In conjunction with his aviation practice, Nick has successfully defended the interests of numerous passenger airlines, pilots, aircraft manufacturers, component part manufacturers, maintenance facilities, fixed base operators, cargo carriers, airport owners and operators and flight schools.
-Representative matters while at his prior firm have included the defense of manufacturers in claims arising from the crashes of the 737MAX in Indonesia and Ethiopia; the defense of a manufacturer in claims arising from alleged toxic fumes in the cockpit of a commercial passenger aircraft; the defense of an engine manufacturer in claims arising from the crash of a commercial passenger aircraft in Cuba; the defense of a certified repair station in claims alleging negligent maintenance practices resulted in an on-board fire; defense of an avionics manufacturer in claims arising from the mid-air collision of a commercial passenger aircraft and a cargo aircraft over Europe; defense of a charter operator in a wrongful death claim arising from the off-duty activities of the flight crew; defense of an airport property manager in claim brought on behalf of child who suffered partial foot amputation on escalator in airport terminal; defense of a cargo carrier in the crash of a Boeing 747 in South America; the defense of an air race organizer for multiple deaths and injuries arising from the crash of a modified North American P51 “Mustang” during the National Championship Air Races; defense of an avionics manufacturer in the crash of a Cessna T210J conducting counter-narcotics flights in South America; defense of numerous agricultural applicators in overspray and drift claims; and the defense of an airline in claims arising from an uncontained engine failure and emergency evacuation on the runway.
+In his aviation practice, Nick has successfully defended the interests of numerous passenger airlines, pilots, aircraft manufacturers, component part manufacturers, maintenance facilities, fixed base operators, cargo carriers, airport owners and operators and flight schools.
+Representative matters throughout his career have included the defense of manufacturers in claims arising from the crashes of the 737MAX in Indonesia and Ethiopia; the defense of a manufacturer in claims arising from alleged toxic fumes in the cockpit of a commercial passenger aircraft; the defense of an engine manufacturer in claims arising from the crash of a commercial passenger aircraft in Cuba; the defense of a certified repair station in claims alleging negligent maintenance resulted in an on-board fire; defense of an avionics manufacturer in claims arising from the mid-air collision of a commercial passenger aircraft and a cargo aircraft over Europe; defense of a charter operator in a wrongful death claim arising from the off-duty activities of the flight crew; defense of an airport property manager in claim arising from a partial foot amputation on an escalator in the airport terminal; defense of a cargo carrier in the crash of a 747 in Colombia; the defense of an air race organizer for multiple deaths and injuries arising from the crash of a modified North American P51 “Mustang” during the National Championship Air Races; defense of an avionics manufacturer in the crash of an aircraft conducting counter-narcotics flights in South America; defense of numerous agricultural applicators in overspray and drift claims; and the defense of an airline in claims arising from an uncontained engine failure and emergency evacuation on the runway.

 Nick is admitted to practice before state and federal courts in Illinois and Wisconsin, the Federal District Court for the Southern District of Texas, the U.S. Court of Appeals for the Third Circuit, the U.S. Court of Appeals for the Sixth Circuit and the U.S. Court of Appeals for the Seventh Circuit.

-Nick is a veteran of the U.S. Army National Guard where he served as a non-commissioned officer in the infantry from 1989-1995.
+Nick is a veteran of the U.S. Army, Illinois National Guard where he served as a non-commissioned officer in the infantry from 1989-1995.